OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/README.md

 Syntax:

-`custom-functions-metadata generate <sourceFile> <metadataFile>`
+`custom-functions-metadata generate <sourceFile> [outputFile]`

 `sourceFile`: path to the source file (.ts or .js).
-`metadataFile`: path to the metadata file (i.e functions.json).

-Notes:

-* The metadata file is written if there are no errors.
-* Otherwise, errors are displayed in the console.
+`outputFile`: If specified, the metadata is written to the file.
+Otherwise, it is written to the console.